ks982579/rust-zero2prod/README.md

 But the port we use is $0$ to make it random, what do we do?
 Basically, load up any information you need for the tests into the `TestApp` struct.

+In this more intenst development cycle of red-green testing, A theme seems to be write a red test, make the test green, then refactor if necessary.
+We have hard-coded in a token for the moment on the endpoint to get our test to pass.

 ---

 Ch.
 8 starts on 323 / 342 and is Error Handling...